bigchaindb/bigchaindb/docs/source/topic-guides/immutable.md

 5. **Full or partial backups** of the database may be recorded from time to time, possibly on magnetic tape storage, other blockchains, printouts, etc.
 6. **Strong security.** Node owners can adopt and enforce strong security policies.
 7. **Node diversity.** Diversity makes it so that no one thing (e.g. natural disaster or operating system bug) can compromise enough of the nodes.
 See [the section on the kinds of node diversity](diversity.html).

+Some of these things come "for free" as part of the BigchainDB software, and others require some extra effort from the federation and node owners.